| INTERNATIONAL AND EXCHANGE STUDENT SERVICES (IESS)

 Medical exam: You must make and attend an appointment with a physician prior to going to the driver’s license center.

 Written exam: You will take this at the driver’s license center.
 Passing this will allow you to receive your learner's permit.

 Road test: A Pennsylvania state police officer will evaluate your driving ability in the car with you.

-** Those with a valid license from another U.S. state may be exempt from these exams.**
+** Those with a valid license from another U.S. state or another country may be exempt from these exams.**